nasserrahim/StealingPy/README.md

-I use pyinstaller for compilation. pyinstaller main.py -F -w
+I use pyinstaller for compilation pyinstaller main.py -F -w